craws/OpenAtlas/sphinx/source/tools/model.rst

 Link Checker
 ------------
-At the model overview there is also a link checker which can be used to test if certain class and properties connections are CIDOC CRM conform.
+With the link checker you can test if certain class and property connections are CIDOC CRM conform.